JRobertEdwards/FighterzBPModerator/READme.md

 Once this data is extracted the username is checked if it has already been 'seen', if it hasn't then the rank range can be checked to see which flair that user will fall into.

-Once these are found depending on the range a verify link needs to be checked (this is down the subreddit rules).
+Once these are found depending on the range a verify link needs to be checked (this is down to the subreddit rules).
 Although there's possibly a way to actually verify these links in a script, I elected to have the 'https://' pattern be enough to count as a verify.

 The reddit_username and rank_css is then used to update that reddiitors subreddit flair and send them a message to let them know